Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 # What is Text Classification

-In short, *Text Classification* is the taks of assigning a set of predifined tags (or categories) to text document according to its content.
+In short, *Text Classification* is the task of assigning a set of predefined tags (or categories) to text document according to its content.
 There are two types of classification tasks:

 - Binary Classification: in this type, there are **only** two classes to predict, like spam email classification.

-- Multuclass Classification: in this type, the set of classes consists of `n` class (where `n` > 2), and the classifier try to predict one of these `n` classes, like News Articles Classification, where news articles are assigned classes like *politics*, *sport*, *tech*, etc ...
+- Multi-class Classification: in this type, the set of classes consists of `n` class (where `n` > 2), and the classifier try to predict one of these `n` classes, like News Articles Classification, where news articles are assigned classes like *politics*, *sport*, *tech*, etc ...

-In this post, I'll use *multiclass* classification algorithms for classifying news articles, the following figure outlines the working of news articles classification model:
+In this post, I'll use *multi-class* classification algorithms for classifying news articles, the following figure outlines the working of news articles classification model:

 <figure style="max-width: 500px;">
     <a href="/assets/images/text-classification-post-assets/news-articles-classification.jpg">